 8. May Support Thyroid Function

-The selenium in bok choy may help promote thyroid function.
+Some believe the selenium in bok choy may help promote thyroid function.
 These glands play a critical role in several metabolic reactions.
 A study conducted on 6152 individuals found that selenium deficiency may increase the risk of thyroid disease.
 Another study conducted by the Gauhati Medical College, India, found that consumption of selenium supplements may improve autoimmune thyroid disease.
-However, some believe that cruciferous vegetables, like bok choy, may instead interfere with thyroid function.
+However, it is believed that cruciferous vegetables, like bok choy, may instead interfere with thyroid function.
 Consult your doctor for more information.
+Also, the selenium content in bok choy is minimal as compared to the RDA levels.
+Hence, this veggie alone may not help you meet your regular selenium intake.

 9. May Assist In A Healthy Pregnancy

 Bok choy is a rich source of folate that is crucial during pregnancy.
 Folate deficiency is linked to abnormalities in mothers and fetuses.
 A dosage of 600 micrograms of folic acid is recommended during pregnancy.
-A study conducted by the University of Alabama at Birmingham found that foods rich in folic acid may help prevent the risk of birth defects such as anencephaly and spina bifida.
+A study conducted by the University of Alabama at Birmingham found that foods rich in folic acid may help prevent the risk of birth defects such as anencephalyi XA fatal birth defect of the central nervous system in which a child is born with an underdeveloped brain and skull bones. and spina bifidai XA serious neural tube defect in which a child is born without a completely developed spine and spinal cord. .
 However, more studies are needed to understand this benefit of bok choy.

 10. May Improve Skin Health

 Also, bok choy speeds up the healing process.
-Much anecdotal evidence suggests that bok choy helps in heavy menstruation or hemorrhoid conditions.
+Much anecdotal evidence suggests that bok choy helps in heavy menstruation or hemorrhoidi XPainful, bulging, and enlarged veins in the rectum and anus that cause discomfort when sitting or during bowel movement and may bleed. conditions.

 Bok choy contains essential vitamins and minerals that help treat many health problems.
 Scroll down to find the nutrition profile of bok choy.